 In IT, Eddie Kaspbrak loses his arm battling the title monster, and dies.
 He does weaken the creature enough for the rest of the Losers' Club to kill it.

-The seventh season of Buffy the Vampire Slayer, the Scoobies take on The First Evil, who cannot take corporeal form and therefore can't be killed.
+In the seventh season of Buffy the Vampire Slayer, the Scoobies take on The First Evil, who cannot take corporeal form and therefore can't be killed.
 They manage to defeat its army, but only after destroying the Hellmouth by blowing up Sunnydale and after the deaths of Spike, Anya, and several potentials.
 Even then, they never truly defeated it.
 How can you defeat pure evil?

-In the season five finale of Supernatural, Sam Winchester deliberately breaks his arm punching out Lucifer when he, after inviting the Devil to possess him, somehow manages to throw the both of them back into the Devil's Cage.
+In the season five finale, Sam Winchester deliberately breaks his arm punching out Lucifer when he, after inviting the Devil to possess him, somehow manages to throw the both of them back into the Devil's Cage.
 The upside: the Apocalypse is averted.
 The downside: Sam's soul is trapped, for the foreseeable future, in an abyss with an enraged and betrayed Satan.
 The personal kickback is nonexistent.

 In the season seven finale, Dean and Castiel manage to kill Dick Roman, thus stopping the Leviathans' plans to Take Over the World.
 However, the backlash from Roman's death drags Dean and Cas into Purgatory along with his soul.